REDLANDS RSL SUB BRANCH

 The Sub Branch meets on the 4th Sunday of each month (unless otherwise advertised) in the Gallipoli Room of the Redlands RSL commencing at 10.00am

-The next meeting will be a League Gathering on Sunday,
+The next meeting will be a Quarterly General Meeting on Sunday,

 (pictured top right)

 Back Row (from left to right): Greg Saunders, Linda Harcourt, Vice President Les Warner, Graham Hinson

 Front Row (from left to right): League Secretary Michael McDonnell, Deputy President Ian Gray, President Alan Harcourt, Treasurer Walter Kerr,